How to Buy Bitcoin

-Putting your bitcoin in a custodial wallet is sort of against bitcoin's reason for being.
-Bitcoin exists as an efficient store of value not only in the sense that no central monetary authority can inflate or quantitatively ease your savings, but also in the sense that you, and you alone, control your wealth.
-Giving that control to a central agency, whether it be a bank or a bitcoin exchange, outsources that control.
-Perhaps the exchange is doing poorly and requires a bail-in from it's users.
+Putting your bitcoin in a custodial wallet is sort of against bitcoin’s reason for being.
+Bitcoin exists as an efficient store of value not only in the sense that no central monetary authority can quantitatively ease your savings, but also in the sense that you alone control your wealth.
+Giving that control to a bitcoin exchange outsources that control.
+Perhaps the exchange is doing poorly and requires a bail-in from it’s users.
 Perhaps your particular jurisdiction takes issue with some aspect of your account and asks the exchange to freeze your ability to withdraw.
 Or perhaps the exchange simply disappears.
 Keeping your bitcoin in a custodial account means relying on a stranger, and ask Blanche DuBois how that turns out.

 There are different sorts of wallets for different sorts of functions.
 If you hold just a little bitcoin, you could probably just get yourself a good old HD (nevermind what HD stands for, enough to know it is the type of wallet you should be using) wallet on your iphone or android.
 If you are holding a larger amount of savings, best to invest $90 in a hardware wallet like Trezor.
 Whether you go with the Trezor or an HD phone wallet, you are the sole holder of your private key, which is expressed in human form as a series of 12 or 24 words.